Xilinx/Vitis_Libraries/L2/tests/gqePart/README.md

-# Vitis Tests for gqeAggr Kernel
+# Vitis Tests for gqePart Kernel

 **This kernel has only been tested on Alveo U280, the makefile does not support other devices.**